HanqingWangAI/PSVH-3d-reconstruction/README.md

 ## Acknowlegement

+Part of this work was done when I was an intern at Microsoft Research Asia.
+This project is impossible to finish without the help of my colleagues and my mentor.

 ## License
 PSVH is freely available for non-commercial use, and may be redistributed under these conditions.
 Please see the [license](LICENSE) for further details.
 For commercial license, please contact the authors.